seeu-inspace/easyg/useful-tips/README.md

   - example: `windows/meterpreter_reverse_tcp`

 **Active directory**
 There can be multiple domains.
 This is called a tree, a parent domain and other child domains.
 With many trees you start to have a forest.
-Inside are the Organization Unites, objects.
+Inside are the Organization Units, objects.

 Trust:
 - Directional: one domain trust one domain